Like any innovative industry, digital marketing is always in flux.

 The growth of TikTok is one of the main trends in Digital Marketing to keep an eye on in 2021.
 Unveiling the TikTok algorithm and understanding how to go viral is one of the challenges for the coming year.
 Besides, new forms of advertising and partnership with content creators of the platform can come into your sights.

-Some brands have already stepped up to this trend and anticipated to promote content on TikTok.
+Some brands have already stepped up to this trend and anticipated promoting content on TikTok.

 The success of the social network in 2020 was so much that it caused reactions.
 On Instagram, Mark Zuckerberg added a new feature similar to TikTok (not to mention the same), called Reels.